human-nature-lab/breadboard-website/docs/v/2.4.0/scripting/event-bus.md

 ```

 #### Browser
-In the browser add similar methods to listen for and send chat messages
+In the browser add similar methods to respond to chat messages and also send
+them.

 ```javascript